 “We fear the light!” said a young female voice from behind the door of the wheelhouse.
 “For the light brings Order and Death upon us.
 You will bring them here!
 We will not reveal ourselves but we will kill you if you stay any longer in our city.”

 “Milverburg is ours,” another voice added, again a young female with an odd accent: “We are déathscufan.
 We know you both well, Fria Rafson and Amos Crawin: we do not fear you; we will kill you because you will bring the butchers here.”

 “You call yourself death-walkers?”
 Fria said contemptuously.
-“Shadow-mice are what you are.”
-She regretted it instantly as an arrow whipped past her right ear, the fletching nicking the edge and drawing blood.
+“Pah!
+Shadow-mice are what you are.”
+She regretted it instantly as an arrow shot past her right ear, the fletching nicking the edge and drawing blood.
 Without hesitation or thought, they both dropped to their bellies to present smaller targets.
-“We are not your enemies,” she shouted angrily.
+“We are not your enemies!” she shouted angrily.
 “We follow the Light-Father and we have Wiccans with us!
 We attacked the Great Abbey and killed many Tally-men and Fathers and Brothers!”

 “How many of you are there?”
 Amos demanded as Fria dabbed at the nick to her ear and ground her teeth in frustration.

 “We are déathscufan.
 We are many.”

 “No you’re not.
 Our Ferals knew you were watching us as their senses are keen.
 They named you stone-ghosts and they told us of your whisperings in the air shafts.”